 - high priority activities to address this need will be funded by the locality during the five- year period. - medium priority if funds are available, activities to address this need may be funded by the locality during the five-year period.
-Also, the locality will take other actions to help other entities locate other sources of funds. - Low priority the locality will not fund activities to address this need during the five-year period; however, the locality will consider certifications of consistency for other entities' applications for federal assistance.
+Also, the locality will take other actions to help other entities locate other sources of funds. - low priority the locality will not fund activities to address this need during the five-year period; however, the locality will consider certifications of consistency for other entities' applications for federal assistance.

 To ensure consistency with HUD priority level definitions, a high priority level was assigned to those activities for which there exists a clear indication that funding will be allocated during the current five-year Consolidated Plan term.
 For activities where funding is uncertain due to fiscal constraints, competitive grant programs where allocations are unknown at this time, or other circumstances, a relative priority of medium or low is established based on the needs of the group to be served, and the likelihood of funding by the City (as opposed to other entities).
 It should be noted that some of the priority levels presented here reflect a change from those approved in the City's FY 2001-2005 Consolidated Plan.
-With respect to objectives, a primary strategy represents an activity that will be supplementary to the primary strategy in addressing housing needs.
+With respect to objectives, a primary strategy represents an activity that will be the principal tool for addressing a particular need.
+A secondary strategy represents an activity that will be supplementary to the primary strategy in addressing housing needs.